 And to take only what is freely given."

 … from the Zen Garland Vows, Vow 7

 The Zen Garland Order operates in the black.
 Our only debt is a deep debt of gratitude to the members and friends who donate so generously to support us, and who fill our programs, classes and retreats.

-Membership is the most direct way a practitioner can help sustain our order.
+Membership is the most direct way a practitioner can help sustain our order and local communities.
 But membership and fees for our programs only cover our operating costs.
 Money to provide scholarships, stipends for our full time staff and expansion all must come from Dana, the spiritual giving by our friends and members.